gvr37leo/fsm-validator/README.md

 #fsm-validator

 ## Intro
-fsm-validator or Final State Machine validator is a lexer that uses final state machines to make rules instead of regular expressions.
+fsm-validator or Finite State Machine validator is a lexer that uses finite state machines to make rules instead of regular expressions.
-The idea is that final state machines are a better fit for validating strings and more customizable.
+The idea is that finite state machines are a better fit for validating strings and more customizable.

 ## Example
 this is an example for what an email rule might look like it corresponds with this antlr syntax